DanielCrema/Auto-Mail-Multi-Target/readme.txt

     "pass": "yourpassword",
     "from": "Your Name <youremail@yourserver.com>",

-    "subject": "Your E-Mail Subject",
+    "subject": "Your Email Subject",
-    "text": "Your e-mail content",
+    "text": "Your email content",
     "html": "Your html content",

     "emailList": {